clearmatics/zeth/README.md

 :rotating_light: **WARNING** This project is a Proof of Concept.
 It is highly inefficient and has not been thoroughly reviewed.
 Please do not use in production!

 **Disclaimer:** This work is inspired from [babyzoe](https://github.com/zcash-hackworks/babyzoe), [Miximus](https://github.com/barryWhiteHat/miximus.git).
-It follows and extend the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by [ZCash](https://github.com/zcash/zcash).
+It follows and extends the design presented in [zerocash-ethereum](https://github.com/AntoineRondelet/zerocash-ethereum) by adapting some code initially written by [Zcash](https://github.com/zcash/zcash).

 :point_right: Check our [paper](LINK TO PAPER) for more information about Zeth.